 Represented the defendant in patent lawsuit relating to online web conferencing technology.
 Plaintiff dismissed the case after claim construction briefing was completed.
 (E.D.N.Y.
 2014)

 In lawsuit described as the “patent equivalent of a no hitter” by AmLaw publication, obtained summary judgment of non-infringement based on motion filed three months after suit filed, a complete stay on discovery and recovery of $200,000 in Rule 11 sanctions.
 Also served as lead counsel on appeal, where grant of summary judgment and Rule 11 orders were affirmed in their entirety.
 (S.D.N.Y.
 2012; Fed.
 Cir.
 2013 and 2014)

 Message Notification Technologies LLC. v.
 Microsoft Corp.

-Represent the defendant in patent lawsuit relating to e-mail notification systems.
+Represented the defendant in patent lawsuit relating to e-mail notification systems.
+The plaintiff dismissed the lawsuit with prejudice after IPR filed.
 (D. Del.
-Ongoing)
+2015)

 Memory Integrity LLC v.
 Microsoft Corp.